 This is a required prerequisite course.
 It will introduce students to the literature, concepts, and skills (including snorkeling) needed to thrive in CFAN 3522.
-The course will be held from 3-5pm starting March 19-May 7, 2021.
+The course time and location have yet to be determined

 Students interested in sustainable development, responsible tourism, marine biology, conservation, environmental management, water quality, coastal ecology, and/or similar topics will really enjoy this course.
 Students interested in developing their disciplinary expertise (e.g., water quality, marine biology, GIS/landscape mapping, social science, fisheries) in an interdisciplinary context are especially desired.

 Excursions include visits to Xel-Ha National Park, Tulum and Coba archeological sites, Yal Ku Lagoon, Sian Ka’an Biosphere Reserve, several bays and beaches, wetlands and cenotes.

 This program is a great fit for students interested in field based learning and requires a moderate level of physical activity.
 You must feel very comfortable swimming in open water as snorkeling in the ocean and cenotes is a regular part of program activities.
 Prior snorkelling experience is a plus.
 Scuba diving is an option for students who are SCUBA certified (at an additional cost).

 The program fee includes tuition for CFAN 3522, round-trip group flight airfare, airport transfers, in-country program-related transportation, housing, all meals in-country, entrances to course-related excursions and site visits, program administration, and international health insurance.
 Checked luggage fees are not included in the program fee.

 The application fee, deposit, and program fee are charged to the student's UMN account.